python-microscopy/python-microscopy/docs/Installation/Installation.rst

 Installation
 ************

-The best to install PYME will depend on your background and whether you are already using python on your computer.
+The best PYME installation method will depend on your background and whether you are already using python on your computer.

+If you have an existing PYME installation, we recommend :ref:`removing it<Removing a PYME install>` before installing a new one.

 Executable installers (Windows and OSX)
 =======================================